swiftdemand/swiftprotocol/README.md

 ## Transaction Capabilities

 ### Transactions Per Second
 Due to the controlled nature of the Delegated Node network, nodes can work to forge blocks extremely fast with a targeted time of 3 seconds per block.
-Other algorithms that have implemented proof of stake algorithms such as EOS which has the same functionality of having selected speaker nodes that forge blocks\[1] Have proven that it's possible to scale such a system to 50,000 Transactions Per Section\[2] For comparison Visa is able to scale up to 24,000 TPS \[3]
+Other algorithms that have implemented proof of stake algorithms such as EOS which has the same functionality of having selected speaker nodes that forge blocks<a name="2">[2]</a> Have proven that it's possible to scale such a system to 50,000 Transactions Per Section<a name="3">[3]</a> For comparison Visa is able to scale up to 24,000 TPS <a name="4">[4]</a>.

 ### Low Transaction Fees
 Transactions have no inherent cost to send on SwiftDemand, however Identity Providers do have the ability to set transaction fees allowing them to have funds to resolve transaction disputes.
 The Swift Protocol reserves 80% of each block to be used exclusively for Identity Providers proportional to the amount of Swift Citizens they have verified with a minimum of 10.
 It is therefore the responsibility of Identity Providers to ensure spam transactions are not added to the chain.
-The remaining 20% of each block will be open for transactions with a bidding system in a similar manner to how bitcoin functions \[4]
+The remaining 20% of each block will be open for transactions with a bidding system in a similar manner to how bitcoin functions <a name="5">[5]</a>.

 ### Buyer / Seller Protections
 Transactions are able to be signed either by an Swift Citizen's private key or the private key of an Identity Provider.
 This gives Identity Providers the ability to reverse transactions and non-authorized transactions should only be used to settle disputes between buyer and sellers on the platform.
 When reversing funds is not possible Identity Providers have the responsibility to use the money earned from transaction fees to settle any issues.

 ### Transaction Latency
 A single confirmation of a transaction will usually occur within 0 to 3 seconds on publishing a transaction.
 Normal transactions should be signed by Identity Providers on behalf of a Swift Citizen when the Citizen initiates an action.
 Therefore any transaction signed by an Identity Provider has a high level of trust as an Identity Provider is very unlikely to attempt a double spend attack and can be trusted after a single confirmation.
-Transactions signed by individual citizens should wait for multiple transactions before being treated as final and follows the same logic as layed out in Bitcoin's Whitepaper. \[5]
+Transactions signed by individual citizens should wait for multiple transactions before being treated as final; this follows the same logic as layed out in Bitcoin's Whitepaper <a name="6">[6]</a>.

 ## Compensation
 Both Delegated Nodes and Identity Providers receive a salary in Swifts for their service.
 Salary will be paid out on a daily basis at the same time Swift Citizens receive their daily income.
 The Swifts that are generated will initially be drawn from the 80% pool dedicated to regular Swift Distribution.
 Once that pool has been fully distributed additional Swifts generated from salaries will be created in addition to the Stage 2 inflation distribution.